evrythng/reactor-screenly/README.md

 }
 ```

-After `PLAYLIST_TTL_M`, the script will be invoked again automatically to
+After `PLAYLIST_TTL_S`, the script will be invoked again automatically to
 disable the chosen playlist, leaving only the `DEFAULT_PLAYLIST_ID` displayed.

 In the real world, a consumer using their phone to anonymously scan a product's